eriksjolund/podman-socket-activation/RestrictAddressFamilies.md

 $ echo hello | socat - tcp4:127.0.0.1:9000
 ```

-As expected the service fails because Podman is blocked from establishing connections to the container registry.
+As expected the service fails because Podman is blocked from establishing a connection to the container registry.

 __journalctl__ shows such this error  message